wp-plugins/custom-metadata/readme.txt

 = 0.2 =
 * Added a textarea field type
 * Added support for comments (you can now specify comments as an object type)
+* Added basic styling for fields so that they look nice

 = 0.1 =
 * Initial release